vtexdocs/dev-portal-content/docs/guides/B2B-Suite/b2b-organizations/bulk-import-buyer-organizations-spreadsheet.md

 ## Step-by-step

 1. Download the [template file](https://io.vtex.com.br/b2b-bulk-import/b2b-bulk-import-template.xlsx).
-2. Fill in the file with buyer organization data following the specifications detailed in [File structure for import](#file-structure-for-import).
+2. Fill in the file with buyer organizations data following the specifications detailed in [File structure for import](#file-structure-for-import).

   >ℹ Ensure your file is in `.xlsx` format and does not exceed 50MB.

 3. Once your file is ready, upload it by making a request to the [Upload file](https://developers.vtex.com/docs/api-reference/buyer-organizations#post-/api/b2b/import/buyer-orgs) endpoint.
 4. Validate file content by making a request to the [Validate file](https://developers.vtex.com/docs/api-reference/buyer-organizations#post-/api/b2b/import/buyer-orgs/validate/-importId-) endpoint.
 5. Once the file is successfully validated, start the bulk data import by making a request to the [Start import](https://developers.vtex.com/docs/api-reference/buyer-organizations#post-/api/b2b/import/buyer-orgs/-importId-) endpoint.

 ## File structure for import